wagner-austin/model-trainer/DEPLOYING_RAILWAY.md

 Service: Worker (model-trainer-worker)
 - Builder: Dockerfile
 - Dockerfile Path: `server/Dockerfile`
-- Build Target/Stage: `worker`
-- Command: leave empty (Dockerfile `CMD` runs RQ worker)
+- Start Command: `/app/.venv/bin/modeltrainer-rq-worker`
 - Environment + Volumes: same as API (especially `REDIS_URL` and `/data` mount)

  Notes on Reliability and Drift
 - Single source of truth for container logic is `server/Dockerfile`.
-- API stage binds to `$PORT` (see `server/Dockerfile: api CMD`) to work on Railway and similar platforms.
+- API binds to `$PORT` (see `server/Dockerfile` default CMD) to work on Railway and similar platforms.
 - Strict typing and guard rails are enforced in CI/local via:
   - `mypy --strict`, `ruff` and `scripts/guard.py` (no `Any`, no casts, no `type: ignore`).
   - Run `make check` locally to reproduce CI checks.